opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 Metrics collected for supported traffic types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Below you could find a list of metrics collected by VSPERF for each of supported
+Below you could find a list of metrics collected by ViNePerf for each of supported
 traffic types.

 RFC2544 Throughput and Continuous: